 If the course you are looking for is not in the timetable, please do get in touch as we might be able to help you on a 1-2-1 basis.

 We are here to help you learn in the best possible way for you.
 We’d like to hear from you if you have any questions.
-Email: firstname.lastname@example.org
+Email: firstname.lastname@example.org, tel.
+07742514087

-If the class you are interest in is not listed below please email us.
+If the class you are interested in is not listed below, please email us.